alex-ranieri/viper/README.md

 * Vincent Louis Viala

 Suppervised by:
-* Maria Carolina Quartim Barbosa Elias Sabbag
+* Maria Carolina Quartim Barbosa Elias Sabbaga
 * Sandra Coccuzzo Sampaio Vessoni

 VIPER is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.